150th Anniversary of the Start of the U.S. Civil War

 was found online by US332 Wayne Straight who brought it to our attention).

-Martha Jane, her grandmother.
-Even though Martin Mullinax had donated the land for
+daughter, Martha Jane, her grandmother.
+Even though Martin Mullinax had donated

-the Mullinax cemetery near Stafford, Greene County, Missouri, folks in the late
+the land for the Mullinax cemetery near Stafford, Greene County, Missouri, folks

-1800’s would not often decorate his grave because he had served with the Confederate
+in the late 1800’s would not often decorate his grave because he had served

-the Mullinax Cemetery to decorate the graves of the veterans of the Civil War, along
+kids went to the Mullinax Cemetery to decorate the graves of the veterans of the

-with others who had passed on.
-In this group were Martha Jane Mullinax and John
+Civil War, along with others who had passed on.
+In this group were Martha Jane Mullinax

-Greene Bodenhamer, my great grandparents.
-Although flowers were placed on the graves
+and John Greene Bodenhamer, my great grandparents.
+Although flowers were placed

-of the fallen Union soldiers, no one would place flowers on the grave of Martin
+on the graves of the fallen Union soldiers, no one would place flowers on the grave

-Mullinax, a Confederate veteran.
-John Greene noticed this, and went ahead, and decorated
+of Martin Mullinax, a Confederate veteran.
+John Greene noticed this, and went ahead,

-the grave, even though his father fought for the Union.
-On seeing this, Martha Jane
+and decorated the grave, even though his father fought for the Union.
+On seeing

-was surprised but impressed, about John Greene’s considerable act.
+this, Martha Jane was surprised but impressed, about John Greene’s considerable

 Some years later, this act of kindness would lead to John Greene and Martha Jane